Maniac-i/ReadMe-Generator/ReadMe.md

  - [Contributing](Contributing)
  - [Tests](Tests)
  - [Questions](Questions)

 ---
 ## Description
-This project gathers information from the user and automates a RaadMe.
-The ReadMe will have a Table of Contents, description, installation, usage, license, contribution, tests and questions sections.
+- This project takes in the users information and automates a ReadMe with it.

 ---
 ## Installation
-Clone the repository and run *node.js index.js*
+- no need to install.

 ---
 ## Usage
-Everyone can use.
+- idk

 ---
 ## License
-This application is covered under the Public Domain license.
+- This application is covered under the Permissive license.

 ---
 ## Contributing
-You cant contribute.
+- anyone can contribute if they want.

 ---
 ## Tests
-idk
+- test, what is this.

 ---
 ## Questions